About the Residence

 - come from institutional settings or return from having spent time outside the community, who have no home to which they can return; or

 - have families who are fearful of caring for their loved ones at home during their final phases of life.

 The options available in our community have been limited.
 UHR's answer to this considerable gap in services was to build the Joe Raso Hospice Residence (JRHR).
 The JRHR offers a residential environment, together with the full complement of Hospice’s comfort-oriented care and services including expert pain and symptom management, nursing care, assistance with the tasks of daily living (feeding, bathing, etc.), friendly visiting by volunteers, spiritual and psycho-social counseling for patients and their loved ones, and bereavement counseling and support groups for surviving family members.

 The JRHR, consisting of approximately 10,000 square feet, is situated on 11 beautiful acres at 415 Buena Vista Road, New City, New York, amidst a peaceful setting of streams, woodlands, wildlife, and a pond.
-The residence offers:

 - Eight to ten private, spacious suites, offering space for visiting family members and convertible furniture for overnight stays.